 Like buildings, enclosed vehicles including cars, vans, and buses can also be high-risk for spreading COVID-19.
 It is important that vehicles are well ventilated to help reduce the risk of spreading COVID-19.

-Make sure you understand and abide by the current rules and restrictions and follow guidance on safer travel for passengers if you need to travel.
-Where you need to travel, walk or cycle if you can.
+Follow guidance on safer travel for passengers if you need to travel.
+Where you need to travel, consider walking or cycling if you can.

 When operating or travelling in vehicles: